MCP Tools Reference

 Full-text search across knowledge

-• Parameters: query, page, page_size, after_date
+• Parameters: query, project, page, page_size, after_date

 • Searches content, titles, and frontmatter tags